MaxInvent

 1. Export 100 recent real orders (mix of small, medium, large plus a few international and a few heavy).

-3. Generate labels for those 100 orders through the platform, letting it pick the courier.
+3. Generate labels for those 100 orders through the platform, letting it apply the rules you configured.

-5. Separately measure: how long does the platform take to return a rate?
-Under 2-3 seconds per label is acceptable.
-Over 10 seconds will slow your dispatch team down.
+5. Separately measure: how long does the platform take to create the label and return tracking?
+Slow label generation will slow your dispatch team down.

 Where MaxInvent fits

-MaxInvent supports live API rate shopping with your own courier contracts — zero mark-up on any bring-your-own account.
-Royal Mail, DPD, Evri, Parcelforce, Amazon Shipping and Temu courier direct are all native.
+MaxInvent supports rule-based courier selection across enabled courier workflows.
+Royal Mail, DPD, Evri, Parcelforce, Amazon Shipping where available and Temu courier direct can be part of the dispatch setup where the relevant account/API access exists.
 The rules engine supports weight, size, SKU attribute, destination and channel rules independently.
-Rates are returned in under 2 seconds per label for typical UK carriers.
-If you'd like to see it on your own orders and courier contracts, book a 30-minute demo.
+If you'd like to see it on your own orders and available courier services, book a 30-minute demo.

 References to Royal Mail, DPD, Evri, Parcelforce, Amazon Shipping and Temu courier on this page describe publicly documented service characteristics at the page's last-updated date.
 MaxInvent is an independent UK company and has no affiliation, endorsement or partnership with any of these carriers.
-Rate cards, service coverage and API behaviours change regularly — always confirm current pricing and capabilities with each carrier directly before making contract decisions.
+Service coverage, account eligibility and API behaviours change regularly — always confirm current pricing, account access and capabilities with each carrier directly before making contract decisions.

 FAQ